 If markets are performing worse, you could get about £3,410.
 Alternatively, if markets are performing better, you could end up with approximately £4,134.

-Consider paying into a Stocks & Shares ISA
+Consider paying into a Stocks and Shares ISA

-There are 4 adult ISAs: the main ones are Cash ISAs and Stocks & Shares ISAs, and the two others are Innovative Finance ISAs, and Lifetime ISAs.
+So, how much can you put in an ISA?
+Well, let's recap the basics.
+There are 4 adult ISAs: the main ones are Cash ISAs and Stocks and Shares ISAs, and the two others are Innovative Finance ISAs, and Lifetime ISAs.
 The thing is that you can only pay into one each of these each tax year.
-This means that you can decide to put your £20,000 in one ISA or split your allowance between a number of ISAs.
+This means that you can decide to put your £20,000 in one ISA or split your ISA allowance between a number of ISAs.
 Interestingly, Brits are more likely to put their money in Cash ISAs1.
 Whilst it’s sensible to have a rainy-day fund to cover unexpected expenses, holding a Cash ISA isn’t always suitable if you’re pursuing long-term financial growth.
 Indeed, if inflation hovers above your cash saving rate, achieving real growth in a Cash ISA could be a tough task.

 Do your bit for the future